rsalmei/about-time/README.md

 But how to:
 - measure the duration of two or more blocks at the same time, including the whole duration?
-- instrument a code to cleanly retrieve duration in one line, to log or send to a time series database?
+- instrument a code to cleanly retrieve durations in one line, to log or send to time series databases?
-- easily see human friendly durations with units like *ms* (milliseconds), *us* (microseconds) and even *ns* (nanoseconds)?
+- easily see human friendly durations in *s* (seconds), *ms* (milliseconds), *µs* (microseconds) and even *ns* (nanoseconds)?
+- easily see human friendly counts with SI prefixes like *k*, *M*, *G*, *T*, etc?
-- measure the throughput of a block? it is way harder, as it needs to measure both duration and iterations!
+- measure the actual throughput of a block? (this is way harder, since it needs to measure both duration and number of iterations)
-- easily see human friendly throughputs in "per second", "per minute", "per hour" or even "per day"?
+- easily see human friendly throughputs in "/second", "/minute", "/hour" or even "/day", including SI prefixes?

-Yes, it can get complex!
-And even while one could do it, it would probably get messy and pollute the code being instrumented.
+Yes, it can get tricky!
+More interesting details about [duration](https://github.com/rsalmei/about-time#the-human-duration-magic) and [throughput](https://github.com/rsalmei/about-time#the-human-throughput-magic).
+<br>If you'd tried to do it without these magic, it would probably get messy and immensely pollute the code being instrumented.

 I have the solution, behold!